Software model of OpenNN

 3. Compositions

 Classes are usually composed of other classes.
 The higher-level classes manage the lower-level ones.
-Regarding OpenNN, the concepts of DataSet, NeuralNetwork, TrainingStrategy, ModelSelection, and TestingAnalysis, are relatively high-level structures.
-This means that these classes are composed of different elements.
+Regarding OpenNN, the concepts of DataSet, NeuralNetwork, TrainingStrategy, ModelSelection, and TestingAnalysis are relatively high-level structures.
+This means that these classes are made of different elements.

-In general, the goal of OpenNN is to encapsulate basic concepts in elementary classes and then create larger classes with broader concepts.
+Overall, OpenNN aims to encapsulate basic concepts in elementary classes and create larger classes with broader concepts.
 For instance, referencing the NeuralNetwork, PerceptronLayer, ProbabilisticLayer, or other layers of neurons are subclasses enclosed in Layer.
-This class represents the concept of a layer from any kind of neuron.
-A set of Layers is necessary to build a NeuralNetwork.
+This class represents the concept of a layer from any neuron.
+A set of layers is necessary to build a neural network.

 DataSet